Lane1196/bootstrap-datetimepicker-ex/README.md

 # Project forked

-This project is a fork of [bootstrap-datepicker project](https://github.com/eternicode/bootstrap-datepicker).
+This project is a fork of [bootstrap-datepicker-ex project](https://github.com/Lane1196/bootstrap-datetimepicker-ex).

 # Home